hashicorp/nomad/website/source/docs/agent/config.html.md

 integration and are entirely optional.

 * `consul`: The top-level config key used to contain all Consul-related configuration options.
-The value is a key/value map which supports the following keys:
+The value is a key-value map which supports the following keys:
   <br>
   * `address`: The address to the local Consul agent given in the format of